hiejulia/flight-booking/README.md

     + GET `v1/flights/id` : get one flight by id
     + GET `v1/flights` : retrieve all the flights that matches the value of query param
     + POST `v1/flights` : create new flight
+    + GET `v1/airports` : get a list of airports
+    + GET `v1/airports/{airport-name}` : list of flights from this airport

++ Booking service : User can book a flight ticket and fill the personal information - billing information
+    + POST `v1/flights/{flight-id}/booking ` :

++ Billing service : User can pay the flight order
+    + GET `v1/flights/{flight-id}/payment`

++ User can unsubscribe to the flight ticket info
+    + GET `v1/flights/{flight-id}/payment/ubsubscribed`